jyncodes/jyncodes/README.md

 # 👋 Hi, I'm Jane

 🎓 BSIT from STI College Rosario
-💻 Full-Stack Web Designer and Developer...
+💻 Full-Stack Web Designer and Developer
 🌱 Currently learning React, Firebase, and Tailwind CSS
-🔭 Working on: Cloud-based website with integrated Augmented Reality for a Tire Shop (2025) 💬 Ask me about freelance, graphic design, design-to-code, and Firebase setup
+🔭 Working on: Cloud-based website with integrated Augmented Reality for a Tire Shop (2025)
+💬 Ask me about freelance, graphic design, design-to-code, and Firebase setup
 📫 Reach me: atjaneservice@gmail.com
 ⚡ Fun Fact: I used to design on Wix before I started coding websites!